 A long weekend to the Galapagos should only even be considered if you are already in Ecuador, or if it is part of a bigger tour that includes both the islands and the mainland.

-While a long weekend is far from ideal, it is still enough time to get a feel for what makes the islands so special and to get to experience the best of either Santa Cruz or San Cristobal island.
+While a long weekend is far from ideal, it is still enough time to get a feel for what makes the islands special and experience the best of Santa Cruz or San Cristobal Island.

 We would never recommend an international traveler book only 3 days in Galapagos, but it is a reasonable option for those staying in or traveling through Quito, or if you are booking a “Best of Ecuador” type tour that takes you all around the country.